Synchronized Shifting - the complete guide

 What shift mode are you in?

 Let’s go back to that button.
-Knowing that double pressing the Junction A button will change selected shift mode, how can you tell what mode you’re in?
+Knowing that double pressing the function button will change the selected shift mode, how can you tell what mode you’re in?

 - Solid red/green lights: manual shift mode